 – CCH helps pass the first national legislative response to homelessness, the Stewart B. McKinney Homeless Assistance Act.

-- The Youth Committee brings pressure on the state of Illinois, resulting in the funding of the first five shelters serving homeless youth.
+– The Youth Committee successfully brings pressure on state officials to fund the first five shelters serving homeless youth in Illinois.

 – CCH lobbies the State of Illinois to increase resources for homeless programs to $1.6 million.

-- CCH works with the governor’s office to convene the first ever Governor’s Task Force on Homeless Youth in Illinois and releases a report indicating that there are more than 21,000 homeless youth in Illinois.
+– CCH works with the governor’s office to convene the first ever Governor’s Task Force on Homeless Youth in Illinois.
+It releases a report that states there are more than 21,000 homeless youth in Illinois.

 – CCH hires its first Executive Director and establishes its first independent headquarters.

-- CCH initiates the Interfaith Council for the Homeless to organize Chicago’s faith-based community to respond to the crisis of homelessness by developing religious-based resources for homeless people.
+– CCH starts the Interfaith Council for the Homeless, organizing Chicago’s faith-based community to respond to the crisis of homelessness by developing religious-based resources for homeless people.

-- CCH founds the Homeless Youth Committee in response to the murder of a homeless youth in the Uptown community of Chicago.
+– CCH launches its Youth Committee, organizing service providers and youth advocates in response to the murder of a homeless youth in Chicago’s Uptown neighborhood.

 – CCH hosts the founding convention in Chicago to establish the National Coalition for the Homeless.